loft-demos/vcluster-platform-demo-app-template/docs/generator-argocd-webhook-cutover.md

 - `vcluster-use-cases/crossplane/argocd-webhooks/argo-github-webhook.yaml`
 - `vcluster-use-cases/crossplane/argocd-webhooks/argo-appset-github-webhook.yaml`

-This is in addition to the pre-existing child-vCluster Argo path that still
+This is in addition to the pre-existing child-vCluster Argo CD path that still
 uses:

 - `vcluster-gitops/virtual-cluster-templates/base/argocd.yaml`